Data Centers in Palembang

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct cloud on-ramps within Palembang as of September 2025.
-Businesses require private network connections or IP transit to the nearest primary cloud hub in Jakarta to connect to major cloud providers.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Palembang as of September 2025.
+Businesses require dedicated network connections, such as PNI or wavelength services, to connect to cloud provider fabrics in the nearest major hub, Jakarta.
+This allows for secure, high-performance hybrid cloud deployments.

-Internet Exchange Points (IXPs) Public peering is limited within Palembang.
-Most traffic exchange occurs privately or is routed through major exchange points in Jakarta, such as the Indonesia Internet Exchange (IIX).
+Internet Exchange Points (IXPs): Public peering is limited within Palembang itself.
+Most network traffic is exchanged via private peering arrangements or is routed through Indonesia's primary internet exchange points located in Jakarta.

 Power Analysis